efogtech/endgame-trackball/ASSEMBLY.md

 Now that you've done that, place both daughter boards in their place (they just slide in), line up the holes, and screw them down, but not fully.
 Just a few rotations will be enough for now.

-Push one of the cables beneath the according sensor board.
 Proceed with the second one.
 Next, take the "guide" part.
 You should put it into the encoder, and then tighten the board.
 Be careful — when pulling it out, do not apply any force sideways!
 Pull straight upward.

 Now, take ball bearings, knobs and the "fixture" part.